A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Methodology

 \subsection{Data Collection}

 The meme coin ecosystem spans multiple blockchains, including well-known tokens and emerging projects.
 To capture this diversity, we adopt a blockchain-agnostic data collection strategy, sourcing information from mainstream crypto tracking platforms and specialized decentralized exchange (DEX) aggregators.
-This cross-chain approach enables us to observe how meme coin creators leverage different blockchains, track migration patterns, and identify platform preferences, uncovering cross-chain trends and insights that would be missed in a single-chain analysis.
+This cross-chain approach enables us to track migration patterns and observe how meme coin creators leverage different blockchains, uncovering cross-chain trends and insights that would be missed in a single-chain analysis.